ddfulaa/SACNA/README.md

 * Mathematica 12

 ## How to use it
-Some Mathematica notebooks (and their corresnponding PDFs) with explanations of the package usage can be found in the Tutorial folder.
+Some Mathematica notebooks (and their respective PDFs) with explanations of the package usage can be found in the Tutorial folder.

-## LICENSE
+## License
 This code is released under Apache 2.0